peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Added

-- Logging mechanism for core APIs that can be controlled by setting the `ROCJPEG_LOG_LEVEL` environment variable.
+- Added a logging mechanism for core APIs that can be controlled by setting the `ROCJPEG_LOG_LEVEL` environment variable.

 #### **ROCm Compute Profiler** (3.7.0)

 ##### Added

-- `--bench-only` profile mode option to run the roofline microbenchmark standalone (without profiling an application or collecting performance counters).
+- Added `--bench-only` profile mode option to run the roofline microbenchmark standalone (without profiling an application or collecting performance counters).
 No application run is required.
 Useful for regenerating `roofline.csv` in an existing workload directory or running the microbenchmark on systems where only HIP is available but ROCprofiler-SDK is not.

-- LDS arithmetic intensity as a roofline plot point and analysis database field.
+- Added LDS arithmetic intensity as a roofline plot point and analysis database field.

-- Backward compatibility for live attach mode to work with older ROCm 7.x.x releases.
+- Added backward compatibility for live attach mode to work with older ROCm 7.x.x releases.

-- Support for GPU metrics on gfx1150 and gfx1152 hardware.
+- Added support for GPU metrics on gfx1150 and gfx1152 hardware.

-- Roofline benchmarking support for gfx1150 and gfx1152 hardware.
+- Added roofline benchmarking support for gfx1150 and gfx1152 hardware.

-- Operator statistics and per-operator summary table in the analysis output of torch operator profiling.
-Added the following statistics for every torch operator and its children:
+- Added operator statistics and per-operator summary table in the analysis output of torch operator profiling, including the following statistics for every torch operator and its children:
   - Number of invocations.
   - Number of kernel dispatches.
   - Min/Max/Mean and Total duration of kernel dispatches.